 jet at each side of the flapping wing.

-In order to generate large thrust at an ornithopter, the cross-section of the thrust jet is to make as large as possible.
+In order to generate large thrust with an flapping wing, the cross-section of the thrust jet is to make as large as possible.
 Shifting of the spanwise distribution of lift is a dominant factor here.
 At downstroke the lift should be shifted as far as possible towards to the wing tip and at upstroke towards to the wing root.
 Furthermore, the stroke angle of the wing should be chosen relatively large without, however, losing sight of thereby decreasing lift.